Lidocaine: Veterinary use

 Lidocaine is commonly used in veterinary medicine in both companion and production animals around the world and is listed as an essential veterinary medicine by the World Veterinary Association and also the World Small Animal Veterinary Association.

 In veterinary medicine, it is commonly used as a local anaesthetic both as an injectable or topical product.
 It provides excellent local anaesthesia when given by local infiltration into a tissue or via specific nerve blocks.
 These are commonly applied to nerves of the head, limbs, thorax, and spine.
 It can also be used to treat ventricular arrhythmias when given intravenously.
 In most veterinary species, when given via injection, it has a rapid onset of action (2-10 minutes) with a duration of action of 30-60 minutes.

 In veterinary species, its metabolism is much the same as humans with rapid metabolism in the liver to the major metabolites MEGX (monoethylglycine xylidide) and GX (glycine xylidide) that retain partial activity against sodium channels.
 These compounds are further metabolized to monoethylglycine and xylidide, respectively.

 Toxicity in animals is similar to that seen in humans with both toxicity to the central nervous system (CNS) and cardiovascular system observed.
 General the CNS signs are seen first with agitation and muscle twitching seen before the cardiovascular signs of hypotension, myocardial depression, and arrhythmias.
 Further CNS depression will result from higher doses with seizures and convulsions and eventually apnea and death.

 It is a component of the veterinary drug Tributame along with embutramide and chloroquine used to carry out euthanasia on horses and dogs.

 History

-Lidocaine, the first amino amide–type local anesthetic (previous were amino esters), was first synthesized under the name 'xylocaine' by Swedish chemist Nils Löfgren in 1943.
-His colleague Bengt Lundqvist performed the first injection anesthesia experiments on himself.
-It was first marketed in 1949.
+Lidocaine, the first amino amide–type local anesthetic (previous were amino esters), was first synthesized under the name 'xylocaine' by the team of chemist Nils Löfgren in 1943.
+Inga Fischer is credited for being the first to synthesize it at large-scale in the laboratory.
+Bengt Lundqvist performed the first injection anesthesia experiments on himself.
+It was first marketed in 1948 by Astra.